BCR-ABL One-Step Detection Kit

 These kits include reagents required for cDNA synthesis and PCR amplification/detection, as well as validated reaction controls.
 Columns and reagents for RNA isolation are not included.

 Available for research use only (RUO).
 Not for use in diagnostic procedures.

-Available for research (RUO) and diagnostic (CE-IVD) use.
+Available for research use only (RUO) and diagnostic (CE-IVD) use.

 - Results aligned with IS (P210 only)

 - Requires low amount of RNA input